richardhallett/nml/readme.md

 The current state & plans
 -------------------------

-This is at the moment does not have a stable release, there are still a few things I want to add, namely:
+There is currently no stable release, there are still a few things I want to add, namely:

 * 64bit versions of Vectors/Matrices/Quaternions.
 * SSE optimisations
 * Better documentation
 * More build targets

-**So if you decide to use this in your own projects, be aware it might change.**
+**If you decide to use this in your own projects, be aware it might change.**